divyanshu1302/TweetBot/README.md

       }
 }
 ```
-##Response
+## Response
  You'll get the filtered tweets response

  *** AND represents must, OR repesents should and NOT repesents must_not, as matched according to elasticsearch query attributes.
- *** Response may result to empty in case if it'll not find any relevant reult according to provided query.
+ *** Response may result to empty in case if it'll not find any relevant result according to provided query.

 Example:
 Body Json: